ga4gh/TASC/namespace-resolver/README.md

 - `status`, which must be one of `"superseded"` or `"withdrawn"`;
 - `note`, which is a free-form string describing why the item is no longer active.

+## Notes

+It is strongly recommended that these prefixes do not change with new versions of the product.